YaLTeR/niri/wiki/Getting-Started.md

 ### Manual Installation

-If installing directly without a package, the recommended file destinations area slightly different.
+If installing directly without a package, the recommended file destinations are slightly different.
 In this case, put the files in the directories indicated in the table below.
+These may vary depending on your distribution.

 | File | Destination |
 | ---- | ----------- |